 Syringe to Needle Connection

 The connection between the needle and the syringe can play an important role in the selection process.
 Some syringe with needle combinations are detachable while others are fixed in which the needle is permanently attached to the syringe.
 For instance, many diabetic syringe needles are non-detachable and are typically less expensive.
 More combinations are manufactured to be detachable, allowing more flexibility and choices between what syringe you use and what needle you attached to the syringe.
 There are several different types of connection hubs or syringe tips.
-The most popular syringe tips include Luer Lock tips, slip tips, eccentric tips and catheter tips.
+The most popular syringe tips include Luer Lock tips, slip tips, eccentric tips, and catheter tips.
 See Tip Selection for an infographic displaying the different types of syringe tips.
 Each syringe tip has a corresponding needle hub that connects with it.
 These connections are not interchangeable.
 In other words, you cannot connect a Luer Lock hub to a catheter tip syringe.
-If you purchase a slip tip syringe, you should also purchase a slip tip type needle.
-At the bottom of this page is a guide and infographic for selecting the right hypodermic needle which you can reach at the following link: Choose the Right Needle -- Selection Criteria.
+If you purchase a slip-tip syringe, you should also purchase a slip-tip-type needle.